Skip To Main Content

 1. Be aware of the signs and check-in.

 Start by making your leadership team aware of the signs of burnout.
-Symptoms of burnout include difficulty concentrating, uncharacteristic irritability or a “short fuse,” frequent illnesses and a negative attitude.
+Symptoms of burnout link opens in a new window include difficulty concentrating, uncharacteristic irritability or a “short fuse,” frequent illnesses and a negative attitude.
 Once you see the signs of burnout in an employee, make sure to schedule a one-to-one check-in as soon as possible.

 While employees might keep pushing forward under the weight of burnout, you’ll help them in the long run if you give them a hand.
 Talk about what changes you can both make to make things easier.
 You might consider hiring an intern, moving projects around, determining priorities or providing a mentor.
 This small investment makes a big impact and ensures your organization can retain your best people.